mattyv/ilp_for/README.md

 done:
 ```

 So what can you do?
 Create a main loop + remainder pattern that checks bounds only once per block.
-But this is messy and error prone:
+But this is messy and error prone and looks ghastly:

 ```cpp
 int sum = 0;